JovianHQ/jobot/README.md

 ### Create Conversation

 This endpoint creates a new conversation for a particular user.
 The request body contains an array of messages and a title.

+**NOTE**: This API simply creates a conversation, and doesn't invoke the OpenAI API to generate a reply from Jobot.
+You must separately invoke the `/chat` enpoint to generate a reply.

 **Endpoint**: https://jobot.jovian.com/api/conversations